 Answer.
-The incomes from the sample of sixty Saskatchewan clerical workers were originally listed in Table ??.
+The incomes from the sample of sixty Saskatchewan clerical workers were originally listed in the stem-and-leaf display handout.
 Where there are this many cases, one way to organize the values is to use a stem-and-leaf display.
 Alternatively, the number of values in each category could be counted.
 Using the groupings by tens from the stem-and-leaf display, a frequency distribution is given in Table 2.